MaxStrange/roboarm/README.md

-# roboarm
+# RoboArm

-Firmware for a Robot Arm running on a Tiva C
+Just a simple project for controlling a small Robot Arm in Rust and Arduino.